 (b) This does not entitle any member to perform a solo or as a named/principal role without passing an audition, at the discretion of the production team.

-(4) All proposed performances must be considered to fit into the genre of ‘Opera’(formerly “Chamber Opera”) or any genre close to this, at the discretion of the Committee.
+(4) All proposed performances must be considered to fit into the genre of ‘Opera’ or any genre close to this, at the discretion of the Committee.
 No proposed performance may conflict with the aims of the Society, or specifically intend to fulfil the aims of another society without suitably fulfilling the aims of the Society at the same time.

 10. Financial Management